Free from Ebola, survivors complain of new syndrome

 Kelly agrees, and wants swift follow-up.

 “We are at risk of missing the window,” he said.
-“We need to start catching survivors as they leave treatment centers.”
+“We need to start catching survivors as they leave treatment centres.”
+(Additional reporting by Kate Kelland in London; Editing by Pravin Char)